aio-libs/aiozmq/docs/rpc.rst

 compatible with *other implementations*.

-If you need to support some RPC protocol over :term:`ZeroMQ` layer please feel free to build your own implementation on top of :ref:`low level primitives <aiozmq-low-level>`.
+If you need to support some RPC protocol over :term:`ZeroMQ` layer please feel free to build your own implementation on top of the :ref:`core primitives <aiozmq-core>`.

 This module uses :term:`ZeroMQ` *DEALER*/*ROUTER* sockets and custom communication protocol (which uses :term:`msgpack` by the way).